 Why does Wawrinka use this racket?

 Wawrinka is a big hitter and he needs a racket that can give him the power he needs to hit his shots.

-The VCORE PRO 97 gives him that power, while also providing a solid feel at impact.
+The VCORE PRO 97 gives him that power, while also providing a solid feel of impact.
 This allows him to hit his shots with confidence and accuracy.

 It’s the ultimate racket for experienced players who want power and control.

-Stanislas is endorsing this racket and also endorses their clothing and shoe line.
+Stanislas is endorsing this racket and also endorses its clothing and shoe line.